Program Cycle Specialist

 Environmental Incentives (EI) is seeking mission-driven individuals with skills in international development program design, research, monitoring, evaluation, and organizational learning to join the USAID Program Cycle Mechanism team.
 PCM has multiple openings for positions based in Washington, DC or in a USAID Mission.
 These openings may include Fellowships (dedicated support to a single office for a term of one to two years) or Technical Assistance positions (supporting multiple offices on a medium- or long-term basis).
 Applications will be accepted on a rolling basis and reviewed in response to requests from USAID Washington and Mission offices.

-The first round of applicants will be reviewed on or before August 30, 2020 for positions that may start in September or October.
+The first round of applicants will be reviewed on or before March 15, 2021 for positions that may start in early to mid-April.
 Mission-based positions may be fulfilled remotely.
-A subsequent cohort may start in January 2021.
+A subsequent cohort may start in August 2021.

 PCM Specialists will be members of a network providing technical support and advisory services to USAID.
 They will work across design, strategy development, monitoring, evaluation, and the set of USAID organizational learning practices (collaborating, learning, and adapting or CLA) to ensure cohesive connection between the generation of evidence and applying that learning for strategy development and project and activity design.
 PCM Specialists bolster capacity in USAID Washington and Mission offices to plan for, undertake, and use high-quality program-cycle-related products and processes to achieve better development outcomes.
 It does this by providing technical expertise that strengthens the capacity of USAID staff in program-cycle related skills and provides the Agency with improved access and capabilities to apply state-of-the-art practices.